KES on a MinIO Deployment

 1. Generate KES Server Private Key & Certificate

 Generate a TLS private key and certificate for the KES server.
+This key is used for domain name verification for the server address.

 A KES server is secure-by-default and can only be run with TLS.
 In this guide, we use self-signed certificates for simplicity.